bcgov/ssdtools/README.md

 # ssdca

 `ssdca` is an R package to fit distributions to Species Sensitivity Data.
 It is being developed for the B.C.
-Ministry of Environment and Climate Change Strategy by [Poisson Consulting](https://github.com/poissonconsulting).
+Ministry of Environment by [Poisson Consulting](https://github.com/poissonconsulting).

 ## Installation